Champion de Crespigny baronets

+Background

 The Champion de Crespigny family originated in Normandy, France.
 The name Crespigny is probably related to Saint Crispin.
 The second part of the placename, igny, is common in the northwest of France: there are four places called simply Igny and many which include it in their name.
 It may be derived from the Latin ignis "fire," with the extended meaning of a hearth-fire and hence a place of settlement.
 On this basis, Crespigny first acquired its name as a settlement containing a church, a chapel or some form of a shrine to Saint Crispin.

 Claude Champion de Crespigny (1620–1697) settled in England after the revocation of the Edict of Nantes and his sons served in the British Army.
 His grandson Philip Champion de Crespigny (1704–1765) married Anne, daughter of Claude Fonnereau, and was the father of the first Baronet.

 The second Baronet sat as the member of parliament for Southampton.
 The fourth Baronet was a well-known military adventurer and sportsman.
 He was eccentric enough to bribe hangman James Berry into accepting him as assistant executioner on the occasion of a triple hanging in Carlisle on 8 February 1886.
 The title became extinct on the death of the eighth Baronet in 1952.